Apparel Design Tutorial

 This is reposted from my previous blog entry at thewetcat.com (which I never update much).
 I figured it’d be a good way to get the ball rolling here.

-This tutorial is for a quick and easy way of doing a 2-3 color shirt design that’s all vector.
+This tutorial is brought to you by your friends at Go Media, Cleveland’s go to graphic design firm for a quick and easy way of doing a 2-3 color shirt design that’s all vector.
 Like I have said before, these tutorials are just tutorials – they aren’t the end all be all way of doing things.
 It’s just stuff I do.
 This is a quick way of doing a shirt design for a band.
 Doesn’t really matter what genre, but if you have the assignment of just coming up with “something” then this is a good thing to do.
 Again, you should spend time on your projects to make them the best they can be, but this a quick and dirty approach and will save you time and money in the long run.
 You’ll need Adobe Photoshop, Streamline, and Illustrator for this tutorial.
 And you should be familiar with most of the tools already.
 Because I assume you are.

 1 – Find yourself a cool photo.